-The District has no special assessments outstanding and has no present plans to levy additional special assessments.
-The following discussion, accordingly, is not applicable to the District's current circumstances and is provided for information only.
+As of December of 2019, the District has outstanding special assessments, including accrued interest, in the amount of \$239,469.
 Under the Act, the District assesses against specially benefitted property, a portion of the costs of the work for which the District issues construction fund warrants.
 After the Board of Trustees of the District levies such assessments, the Sarpy County Treasurer collects them on behalf of the District.
 Special assessments relating to the District's improvements constitute a lien in favor of the District on the assessed property, but do not constitute a personal or corporate indebtedness of the owners of property within the District.
 The lien of the District is inferior only to the general taxes levied by the State and its political subdivisions, including the District.
 Special assessments are due without interest 50 days after the date of levy, but if not so paid they shall bear interest thereafter on a per annum basis.
 Interest accrues on annual installments at the interest rate per annum of the greater of (a) the rate of interest accruing on the construction fund warrants registered against the District 60 days prior to the actual levy of the special assessments or (b) the average rate of interest accruing on the District's construction fund warrants issued to pay for the improvements for which the special assessments are to be levied adjusted to the next greater 1⁄2%.
 Such assessments shall become delinquent in equal annual installments over such periods of years (not exceeding 20 years and typically 10 years), as the Board of Trustees determines at the time of making the levy.
 Delinquent installments bear interest at the rate of 2% per annum above the rate set by the District on such installments before delinquency, subject to a 14% per annum ceiling (subject to adjustment from time to time by the Legislature).
 If three or more annual installments become delinquent, the Board of Trustees of the District may declare all remaining annual installments due and payable and increase to 14% per annum (subject to adjustment from time to time by the Legislature) the interest rate on all installments.